microsoft/powerbi-powershell/README.md

 ### Get Workspaces

 Get workspaces for the user.
-By default (without [-First](https://github.com/Microsoft/powerbi-powershell/blob/master/src/Modules/Workspaces/Commands.Workspaces/help/Get-PowerBIWorkspace.md#-first)) it returns the first 100 workspaces.:
+By default (without -First parameter) it shows the first 100 workspaces assigned to the user.:

 ```powershell
 Get-PowerBIWorkspace
 ```

-Introduced [-All](https://github.com/Microsoft/powerbi-powershell/blob/master/src/Modules/Workspaces/Commands.Workspaces/help/Get-PowerBIWorkspace.md#-all) parameter to retrieve all the workspaces for the user.
+Introduced -All parameter to show all workspaces assigned to the user.

 ```powershell
 Get-PowerBIWorkspace -All